FaridaElselmy/medical-symptom-checker/README.md

 ### 4. Model Files

-Model files (e.g. `.h5`, `.pb`) are not pushed to GitHub to avoid large repo size.
+Model files are not pushed to GitHub to avoid large repo size.
-👉 Download the model from your cloud storage (e.g. Google Drive, Hugging Face, etc.) and place it in:
+Download the model from your cloud storage Hugging Face and place it in:

 ```
 backend/model/